simeononsecurity/Windows-Optimize-Harden-Debloat/README.md

-# Optimizing and Hardening Windows 10 Deployments
+# Optimize, Harden, and Debloat Windows 10 Deployments

 **Download all the required files from the [GitHub Repository](https://github.com/smiltech/W10-Optimize-and-Harden)**